-Author: Xiaoya | A Taiwanese person with 8 years of experience in the Korean cosmetic surgery industry | Last updated: March 2026 | Reading time: Approximately 15 minutes
+Author: Xiaoya | A Taiwanese who has been deeply involved in the Korean cosmetic surgery industry for 8 years | Last updated: March 2026 | Reading time: Approximately 15 minutes

-g better looks.
+ing beauty.
 Today, I want to share all my hard-earned experiences and industry insights with you without holding back.

 I. The truth about how “deep” the Korean cosmetic surgery industry really is